-Our board does not have a policy on whether or not the roles of chief executive officer and chairman should be separate.
-Our board reserves the right to assign the responsibilities of the chief executive officer and chairman in different individuals or in the same individual if the board's judgment a combined chief executive officer and chairman position is in the best interest of our company.
-In the circumstance where the responsibilities of the chief executive officer and chairman are vested in the same individual, the Board will designate a lead independent director from among the independent directors to preside at the meetings of the non-employee director executive sessions.
+Our board of directors does not have a policy on whether or not the roles of chief executive officer and chairman should be separate.
+Our board reserves the right to assign the responsibilities of the chief executive officer and chairman in different individuals or in the same individual if, in the board's judgment, a combined chief executive officer and chairman position is determined to be in the best interest of our company.
+In the circumstance where the responsibilities of the chief executive officer and chairman are vested in the same individual or in other circumstances when deemed appropriate, the Board will designate a lead independent director from among the independent directors to preside at the meetings of the non-employee director executive sessions.